 Spouses that live in community property states must follow specific rules regarding allocating deductions and income when filing separately.
 Generally, earnings are split 50/50 regardless of who earned the income.
 Deductions are also shared equally.

-You must use the same filing status for your Indiana income tax return as you use for your federal return.
 Until recently, Indiana residents who filed separately were not eligible for the Indiana state tax credit for 529 contributions.
-However, legislation has been passed, making the tax credit available to all tax filings statuses.
+However, legislation has now been passed that makes the tax credit is available to all tax filings statuses.

 In many cases, Married Filing Separately results in few tax advantages, but each situation is different.
-Consult with a tax professional to weigh the pros and cons and determine what makes the most sense.
+Consult with a tax professional to weigh the pros and cons and determine what makes the most sense for you.

 Schedule a Consultation